 - MacGruber: After sitting in prison for a decade MacGruber is out and finds himself facing down Brigadier Commander Enos Queeth.
 All characters from the original film appear to help save the world.

 - Clean Slate: A Norman Lear’s comedy about a Southern car wash owner who reunites with his estranged child, a trans woman named Desiree, played by Laverne Cox.

 - Expecting: Mindy Kaling stars as an independent woman named Ellie who becomes a mother with her gay best friend, Jonathan.
 Ellie asks Jonathan if he’ll donate his sperm, and they tackle becoming a family together.

 - Girls5Eva: A new Tina Fey-produced show about a 90s girl group that reunites.

 Peacock will feature unscripted programming, including:

-- A weekly late-night show starring Amber Ruffin and executive produced by Seth Meyers
+- A weekly late-night show starring Amber Ruffin and produced by Seth Meyers

 - And a spinoff of Bravo’s The Real Housewives franchise.